-Kybella, also known as Deoxycholic acid, is the first FDA-approved treatment for a double chin.
-Kybella is a synthetic, injectable substance identical to the chemical our bodies naturally produce to absorb fat cells
+Kybella, also known as Deoxycholic acid, is the first FDA-approved treatment to reduce the appearance of a double chin.
+Kybella is a synthetic, injectable substance identical to the chemical our bodies naturally produce to absorb fat cells.

 Kybella, a liquid cytolytic drug, is administered through several small injections in the submental fat tissue.

 Up to 3-4 sessions may be needed, with each session being scheduled 6 weeks apart.
 Patients with greater volume may require more sessions.

 Results using Kybella are quick and long-lasting, with reductions in submental fat appearing six weeks after treatment.
 Unlike other treatments, results from using Kybella last for years, usually without further need for touch-ups.

 I had consulted with several doctors – and after consulting with Dr. Moore – I felt comfortable with them as a team.
 Everyone was helpful, encouraging, and supportive.
 Those attitudes are so important to your recovery.